piiano/vault-demo-react/README.md

 1. IDOR - can access other customer info
 (John, edit a customer, http://localhost:3000/customers/3/edit)

-2. SSN is maksed on the client side for the Support role, show non normalized SSN bad masking (Using the network tab in the debugging tools)
+2. SSN is maksed on the client side for the Support role, also incorrectly due to lack of validation/normalization (Using the network tab in the debugging tools)

 3. Show everythin is unencrypted in the DB